essif-lab/framework/docs/tev2/miscellaneous/toip-terminology-toolbox.md

 # ToIP TT-Tools Proposal

 :::danger This page is deprecated.
-The current TEv2 webiste is located at https://tno-terminology-design.github.io/tev2-specifications/docs/overview/overview-tev2
+The current TEv2 website is located at https://tno-terminology-design.github.io/tev2-specifications/docs/overview/overview-tev2
 :::

 import useBaseUrl from '@docusaurus/useBaseUrl'